bensuperpc/rtl9210/README.md

 - Improved speed on some SSDs (more info [www.station-drivers.com](https://www.station-drivers.com/index.php/en/forum/enclosures-nvme-sata-usb-3-x/632-realtek-rtl9210b-nvme-usb-3-1-controller-firmware-version-1-33-98-090324))

+### 1.34.29 04-01-24

+- Fixes an issue with random SSD disconnection

 ## Contribute

-Don't hesitate to contribute to this git repository by creating a pull request or by contacting me by email: **bensuperpc [at] gmail.com**
+Don't hesitate to contribute to this git repository by creating a pull request or by contacting me by email: **bensuperpc [at] gmail.com** (I didn't accept exec files for security reasons).

 ## Sources